Skip to main content

 event.items[0].sku == "ABC123"

-Numeric values in your payload work directly in arithmetic:
+Numeric values in your payload work directly in normal arithmetic and comparisons:

 event.amount * 0.10 // works, amount is already a number